Thanks to Wolfman for helping with edits.

 Donkey Kong graced arcades back in 1981, with two direct sequels following in 1982 and 1983.
 Afterwards, the Donkey Kong series effectively went into hibernation.
 That’s not to say the Donkey Kong Sr. and Jr. characters were completely inactive or that there wasn’t a single Donkey Kong title released during those years, but they were far from the forefront of Nintendo’s lineup.

 Donkey Kong’s lull ended in 1994, however.
 As a primer for Rare’s impending side-scroller, Nintendo released an excellent remake of the original title for the Game Boy in June.
 Then, on November 21, the series was redefined in an unignorable way.
 This context is easily forgotten in modern times – Donkey Kong has never since underwent an equivalent stretch of inactivity – but reflecting those missing years through an in-universe time skip was a clever way to contextualize the brand’s period of hibernation.
 Its impact could immediately be discerned, as Donkey Kong Sr. and Jr. visibly aged since the general public last saw them.
-It also brought to mind an old Tiny Toon Adventures episode about the forgotten Honey Bunny, whose time away from the limelight caused her to age.
+It also brought to mind an old Tiny Toon Adventures episode about the forgotten Honey Bunny, whose time away from the limelight caused her to grow old.

 And while that could’ve been achieved without moving time forward, it was nonetheless an effective tool to help facilitate worldbuilding.
 Country expanded Donkey Kong’s scope beyond the “few ladders and girders” that predominantly characterized it, introducing a “totally new” Donkey Kong who represented its new generation.
 Our protagonist was surrounded by an all-new supporting cast, from his established romantic counterpart Candy Kong to his inexperienced, preppy sidekick, Diddy Kong.